cam-inc/pde.js/packages/core/README.md

 Preact is a library known as a lightweight alternative of React.
 However, we consider that the superiority of the Preact is not that it is a lighter library than React, but it rewrites React with a minimum amount of code to make it more readable.
+Hence, we worked on cloning the implements from Preact's reconciler and adjusted for Editor.js plugin development.

 ## Getting started